sushma-snk/String-matching/README.md

 Part 1

 The goal is to estimate the house price based on various house features using machine learning algorithms.
-Random forest regression model performed better when compared to other models as the error was less.
+R-Square score for Random Forest Regression model is higher i.e. close to 1 when compared to linear regression and decision tree regression models.
+Hence, Random forest regression model can be recommended as the final prediction model.

 Part 2